 - Try and give them purified or spring water instead of tap water.
 Tap water contains heavy metals and chemicals that can easily turn cats off.

 - As you may have already noticed, most cats go crazy for running tap water even though they wouldn’t ordinarily drink it.
-Use your cat’s fascination with running water by getting them a drinking fountain for cats, normally offered by cat product manufacturers Drinkmate and Petmate.
+Use your cat’s fascination with running water by getting them a drinking fountain for cats, normally offered by cat product manufacturers Drinkwell and Pioneer Pet.

 - During the summer, change the water more frequently and you can even add ice cubes to keep it cool and refreshing.

 Water is an essential part of any good diet and like all mammals cats need water to survive.
 And as their owner it’s your responsibility to ensure that your cat gets enough water each day to stay hydrated and healthy.

 So make sure to keep your cat’s water bowl clean and that there’s always water available inside it, while looking out for those signs of dehydration to address them before they become severe to make for a happy and healthy kitty.